Info Agency Main Banner Content

 *Important* Updates for Genomics and Newborn Screening Stakeholders

-The ISDH Genomics and Newborn Screening Newsletter-Vol. 1 Summer 2018 has important updates and information regarding rule changes coming this July 1st, 2018.
+The ISDH Genomics and Newborn Screening Newsletter-Vol. 2 Spring 2019 has important updates and information regarding rule changes coming July 1st, 2020 and NBS card updates!

 If you have any questions or additional need of support in implementing this change, please contact us at ISDHNBS@isdh.IN.gov.

 Interested in receiving information and updates about Genomics and Newborn Screening?

 REQUEST FOR APPLICANTS- Genomics and Newborn Screening Program

 The Indiana State Department of Health Genomics and Newborn Screening Program is requesting applicants to provide Follow-Up Care Services.
 The grant application process guides are located here:

 Maternal and Child Health Funding Opportunities

 Zika Birth Defect Surveillance

 Neonatal Abstinence Syndrome (NAS)